The Dyrt Trip Planner

 reflections

-This project was a perfect example of aligning user needs with business goals.
-By staying focused on our core audience while thoughtfully expanding to meet the needs of RV campers, we delivered a feature that not only added real value—but also proved that design can drive growth.
+This project was a perfect example of aligning business goals with user needs.
+By staying focused on our core audience while thoughtfully expanding to meet the needs of RV campers, we delivered a feature that not only added real value, but also proved that design can drive growth.